anirudh9280/Blockhouse-Charts/README.md

 ## Backend Setup (Django)

-1. **Clone the repository** and navigate to the backend directory of the project.
+1. Unzip the folder and navigate to the backend directory of the project.

 2. **Install the required Python packages** using `pip`.